 By Susan B. Apel

-Susan B. Apel is a freelance writer and retired law professor whose work has appeared in various online and print publications such as the Fredericksburg Literary and Art Review, Literary Mama, and Persimmon Tree.
-Her blog, ArtfulEdge, in which she writes about the arts in the Upper Connecticut River Valley, appears regularly at Herecast.us.
-She is an art correspondent for The Woven Tale Press and a columnist for the newspaper, Vermont Woman.
+Susan B. Apel is a freelance writer whose work has appeared in various online and print publications such as the Fredericksburg Literary and Art Review, Literary Mama, and Persimmon Tree.
+Her blog, Artful, in which she writes about the arts in the Upper Connecticut River Valley, appears regularly at http://artful.substack.com She is an art correspondent for The Woven Tale Press and a former legal columnist for the newspaper Vermont Woman.
 She lives in Lebanon, NH.